If you’re looking for how to become a tutor for elementary students, this article is for you.

 There are several factors that will help you choose subjects to tutor that fit with your skill set.

 ✓ Is there enough demand?
-You might be a great artist, but the demand for art tutors of elementary-aged kids is practically non-existent, so you’re not likely to get many clients if this is your area of choice.
+You might be a great artist, but the demand for art tutors is practically non-existent, so you’re not likely to get many clients if this is your area of choice.

 ✓ It’s important to find subjects with enough demand for tutoring to sustain your business.
 Subjects like math, reading, and special education seem to have a never-ending supply of students requiring assistance.

-✓ Additionally, leverage the power of specializations.
+✓ Leverage the power of specializations.
 Are you a math or a reading specialist?
-Parents of kids who struggle in those areas could really use extra support.

 2. Choose an age group.